Understanding Polyvagal Theory and Its Implications

 NEUROFIT merges the latest in neuroscience and nervous system regulation along with Polyvagal Theory to give you a simple, intuitive and powerful way to transform your life.

-In this article, we’ll delve into some key concepts of Polyvagal Theory (PVT) and its groundbreaking approach to understanding the human autonomic nervous system and its connection to social behavior, emotional regulation, and physiological states.
+In this article, we’ll dive into some key concepts of Polyvagal Theory (PVT) and its groundbreaking approach to understanding the human autonomic nervous system and its connection to social behavior, emotional regulation, and physiological states.

 What is The Polyvagal Theory?